 Beginning with the 2017-18 school year data for students served in a Title I Schoolwide program who also receive additional Title I assistance will NOT be submitted to CEDARS.
-Students served in Title I Schoolwide programs prior to the 2017-18 school year must be reported in CEDARS Student Attributes and Programs File (I), Element I06 using the applicable Title I Schoolwide - Additional Program Assistance valid values (21, 22, 26 or 27).

 Title I, Part A Schoolwide programs have the flexibility to use Title I, Part A funds in lieu of LAP funds to meet the K-4 literacy first focus.
-Districts exercising this option need to have received approval through iGrants, and are then required to report students receiving K-4 Literacy Interventions through the Title I, Part A Schoolwide as LAP participants AND Title I, Part A Schoolwide students.
-K-4 Literacy - Report Student Data for Title I, Part A and LAP.